Generalizations of the Eierlegende-Wollmilchsau: Geminal subvarieties of rank one

 \begin{proof}[Proof of Proposition \ref{P:geminalrk1} assuming Lemma \ref{L:nhGeminal}:] Let $\cM$ be a rank one geminal invariant subvariety.
 If $\cM$ is $h$-geminal, then Proposition \ref{P:geminalrk1} holds by Lemma \ref{L:HGeminalOptimal} (see Remark \ref{R:HGeminalOptimal}).
 Suppose therefore that $\cM$ is not $h$-geminal.
 Proposition \ref{P:geminalrk1} (\ref{I:geminalrk1:WhatIsM}) holds by Lemma \ref{L:nhGeminal} (\ref{I:R1AQD}); Proposition \ref{P:geminalrk1} (\ref{I:geminalrk1:PiOpt}) holds by Lemma \ref{L:nhGeminal} (\ref{I:R1OptimalIdentity}), which also shows that the assumptions for Proposition \ref{P:geminalrk1} (\ref{I:geminalrk1:TwoCylinders}) never hold when $\cM$ is not $h$-geminal; and Proposition \ref{P:geminalrk1} (\ref{I:geminalrk1:PiOptDegeneratesToPiOpt}) holds by Lemma \ref{L:nhGeminal} (\ref{I:R1NHFinal}). \end{proof}

 \begin{proof} By assumption there is a surface $(X, \omega)$ in $\cM$ that has two non-homologous twin cylinders; call them $C_1$ and $C_2$ and assume they are horizontal.
-We start by explaining how to collapse the entire surface onto these two cylinders.

-First shear the surface so there are no vertical saddle connections.
-Then use the standard dilation in each sub-equivalence class of horizontal cylinders other than $\{C_1, C_2\}$ to reduce the height of all other horizontal cylinders to zero.
-Since there were no vertical saddle connections, this doesn't degenerate the surface.
-The result is a surface in $\cM$ with only two horizontal cylinders.
-We now replace $(X,\omega)$ with this surface in order to assume that $C_1$ and $C_2$ are the only horizontal cylinders.
+Using Remark \ref{R:CollapseOntoC} we replace $(X,\omega)$ with a surface that is entirely covered by these cylinders.
+Our proof will analyse certain cylinders transverse to $C_1, C_2$, eventually achieving a sufficiently precise understanding of the surface to verify the lemma.

-Notice that if every horizontal saddle connection on the boundary of $C_1$ also lay on the boundary of $C_2$, then $C_1$ and $C_2$ would be homologous, contrary to our hypothesis.
+If every horizontal saddle connection on the boundary of $C_1$ also lay on the boundary of $C_2$, then $C_1$ and $C_2$ would be homologous, contrary to our hypothesis.
 Therefore, there is some saddle connection $s$ that appears on the top and bottom boundary of $C_1$.
 Apply the standard shear to $\{C_1, C_2\}$ so that there is a vertical cylinder $V_1$ contained in $C_1$ that contains $s$ and passes through $C_1$ exactly once.
 If $V_1$ were free, deforming it would contradict the fact that $C_1$ and $C_2$ are twins.
 So $V_1$ has a twin, which we will call $V_2$.

 Since $V_1$ and $V_2$ are isometric, and $C_1$ and $C_2$ are isometric, and since $V_1$ is contained in $C_1$, we see that $V_2$ is contained in $C_2$.
 By Lemma \ref{L:IsGood} since $V_1$ and $C_1$ have core curves that intersect exactly once it follows that the identity is the optimal map.
 Since $V_1$ and $C_1$ persist and intersect once in an open neighborhood of $(X, \omega)$ it follows that the identity is the optimal map for every surface in this open neighborhood.
 It follows that the identity is an $\cM$-optimal map for any surface in $\cM$, which establishes Lemma \ref{L:nhGeminal} (\ref{I:R1OptimalIdentity}).